Eli Dershwitz: Early life and education

-Dershwitz is Jewish, and was born and raised in Sherborn, Massachusetts.
+Dershwitz was born and raised in Sherborn, Massachusetts, and is Jewish.
 His parents are Renee Goetzler and Mark Dershwitz.
 His maternal grandparents, both Holocaust survivors, were Ruth (née Schmukler) Goetzler (born in Tarnów, Poland, she survived the Holocaust hidden in a barn by a Polish farmer) and Mark Goetzler (born in Jasło, Poland, he also lived in Samarkand, Uzbekistan).
-His paternal parents were Arthur Dershwitz and Tillie (née Segel) Dershwitz.
+His paternal grandparents were Arthur Dershwitz and Tillie (née Segel) Dershwitz.
 He has an older brother (Phil, who fenced for Princeton University) and a twin sister (Sally, who competed in gymnastics and lacrosse).
-He attended the Conservative synagogue Temple Israel of Natick, was bar mitzvah in 2008.
+He attended the Conservative synagogue Temple Israel of Natick, Massachusetts, and was bar mitzvah in 2008.

 Dershwitz played basketball and soccer up until the end of middle school.
 He attended Dover-Sherborn High School, graduating in 2014.

 He was a student at Harvard University, where he majored in history and graduated in 2019.
-He was a member of the varsity Harvard Crimson fencing team.
-As a freshman in 2014-15, he was a First Team All-American, All-Ivy League, and finished third at the NCAA Fencing Championships with a 22-2 record.
+There, Dershwitz was a member of the varsity Harvard Crimson fencing team.
+As a freshman in 2014–15, he was a First Team All-American, All-Ivy League, and finished third at the NCAA Fencing Championships with a 22–2 record.
 He was the seventh Harvard fencer to compete in the Olympics, with the prior two having been Emily Cross '09 (Team USA) and Noam Mills '12 (Team Israel), who both competed in the 2008 Beijing Olympics.
 Dershwitz took off the 2015–16 school year to train full-time for the Olympics.
-As a sophomore in 2016-17, he was again a First Team All-American, All-Ivy League, and this time he won the NCAA Fencing Championship in men's saber, becoming the first fencer to win an NCAA fencing championship for Harvard since 2007.
-As a junior in 2017-18, he again won the NCAA Saber Fencing Championship.
+As a sophomore in 2016–17, he was again a First Team All-American, All-Ivy League, and this time he won the NCAA Fencing Championship in men's saber, becoming the first fencer to win an NCAA fencing championship for Harvard since 2007.
+As a junior in 2017–18, he again won the NCAA Saber Fencing Championship.
 He became the first Harvard male fencer to win back-to-back NCAA championships, and was again voted an All American.

 Fencing career

 Dershwitz was ranked number 1 in saber in the United States, and number 10 in the world, as of the summer of 2016.
 In March 2016, US Olympic saber coach Zoran Tulum said: "Eli’s world ranking is remarkable... he is the youngest [saber] fencer among the world’s top 25."
 He was ranked #1 in the world as of July 2018.

 He followed his older brother into fencing.
-Dershwitz has been coached since 2004 when he was 9 years old by Tulum, at the Zeta Fencing club in Natick, Massachusetts.
+Dershwitz has been coached since 2004 when he was 9 years old by Tulum, at the Zeta Fencing club in Natick, Massachusetts (the club later moved to Ashland, Massachusetts).
 Tulum coached the US men's saber team at the 2016 Summer Olympics.

 In February 2016, Dershwitz beat Russia's 2015 world champion Alexey Yakimenko at the Warsaw World Cup.
 In March 2016, while winning the gold medal at the Seoul Grand Prix in South Korea, he defeated 2014 world silver medalist Gu Bon-gil of Korea in the quarterfinals, 2014 world champion Nikolay Kovalev of Russia in the semifinals, and Iranian Mojtaba Abedini in the final.